 Performing the functions of independent, everyday life is difficult for some people due to surgery, injuries, illnesses or other challenges.
 They need help learning or relearning the skills needed to play, work and carry on the basic activities that most of us take for granted.

 That’s the job of an occupational therapy assistant (OTA), working under the direction of an occupational therapist in hospitals, nursing homes, outpatient clinics and schools.
 For example, an OTA might work with injured workers to help them get back into the work force by teaching them how to work around lost motor skills.
-Or, an OTA might work with people with learning disabilities to help them become more independent.
+An OTA might also work with people with learning disabilities to help them become more independent.

 Not only do we help you learn to do the job, we help you find the job.
-The Virginia College Career Services team can help you hone your job search skills like resume building, interview techniques, job market research and job-lead follow up.
+The Virginia College Career Development team can help you hone your job search skills like resume building, interview techniques, job market research and job-lead follow up.
 This team can also assist your job search through its relationships with local employers.

 If you are looking for a challenging career and have a desire to learn, achieve, and give your best to society, a career as an occupational therapy assistant may be for you.
 Complete the Request More Information form and take the first step toward your successful new career.

 Virginia College is accredited by the Accrediting Council for Independent Colleges (ACICS).
 ACICS has granted approval for Virginia College to offer this program.
 Virginia College in Richmond is licensed to operate by the State Council of Higher Education for Virginia (SCHEV).

 The occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.